About Shana’s House

 Meet the People behind the Supportive Network at Shana’s House

-Joyce S. Sixsmith M.A., L.A.D.C.: Joyce is a licensed CT alcohol and drug counselor.
+Joyce is a licensed CT alcohol and drug counselor.
 She currently works both in her own private practice and with high school students as the Connections Counselor for Substance Abuse at Darien High School.
-Joyce is also the current President of the Ram Council Foundation, a non-profit organization that encourages healthy decision-making for teens to live substance-free lives (New Canaan).
+Joyce is also the current President of the New Canaan Ram Council Foundation, a non-profit organization that encourages healthy decision-making for teens to live substance-free lives.
 With 34 years of experience handling substance abuse cases, it is no surprise that she is often called to lecture on a variety of topics for schools, agencies, and faith communities.
 Her seminars appeal to parents and professionals as well as teens.
 She is a strong force working for teen and young adult sobriety.
 Her expansive knowledge and expertise of substance abuse among younger women is extremely beneficial among our clients.

 With 10 years working in business management and development at Andersen Consulting, Innovative Kids and The Walter Schalk School of Dance, Pamela is well-versed in business practices.
-She handles all aspects of operations and management at Shana’s House.
-But her focus is much deeper than making sure the day-to-day activities run smoothly.
-As a mother of twin girls she exhibits strong nurturing tendencies, providing empathy and care to residents who are in the various stages of their recovery.
+She handles all aspects of operations and management at Shana’s House, though her main focus is much deeper than making sure the day-to-day activities run smoothly.
+As a mother of twin girls, she exhibits strong nurturing tendencies, providing empathy and care to residents who are in the various stages of their recovery.
 Pamela has a deep commitment to the women at Shana’s House, having personally lived through the painful experience of loved ones struggling with their addictions.
 Her strong organizational skills, leadership, and community-building talents offer the support residents need to achieve successful recovery and independence.

-Keri Crossley, Program Coordinator
+Alyssa Kassimis, Program Coordinator